-directly attributable to the issue of new shares are shown The equity swap mirrors the economic benefits associated as a deduction in equity from the proceeds.
+Ordinary shares are classified as equity.
+External costs derivative holder's right to receive payment is established. directly attributable to the issue of new shares are shown.
+The equity swap mirrors the economic benefits associated as a deduction in equity from the proceeds.

-the amount of the consideration paid, including directly recognised under income from derivatives and listed attributable costs, is recognised as a change in equity.
+When stated capital recognised as equity is repurchased, the amount of the consideration paid, including directly attributable costs, is recognised as a change in equity.